orey/papers/docs/blog/023-EducationAndPersonality.md

 In a future education system, the *prompts* created by students will be the most revealing metric of their thought process and understanding.
 This would be a kind of *reverse-engineering evaluation* of learning, assessing the depth of conceptual understanding by scrutinizing the quality of the student's inquiry.

+For sure, being able to evaluate the prompt implies also that all players are working with the same AI, so standardization of the LLM for a particular class or school should be favored.

 ### Direction 2: Increase problem difficulty using cross-domain issues

 Just as the introduction of calculators allowed educators to increase the mathematical complexity of exam problems by removing the burden of manual arithmetic, LLMs enable a leap in *conceptual complexity*.